 Living income

-The Anker Living Income Reference Value for rural Turkey is estimated at 3,551 Turkish lira (393 EUR) per month.
+The Anker Living Income Reference Value for rural Turkey is estimated at 10,303 Turkish lira (517 EUR) per month.
 This is the income necessary for a typical family in rural regions to cover the monthly cost of a basic but decent standard of living.
-The living income estimate was 42% higher when compared to the family income at the national poverty line.
-However, when compared to the income of a family whose adult members earn the national minimum wage, the living income estimate was found slightly lower.
-Nevertheless, although the minimum wage in Turkey is high, especially for rural areas, it only applies to formal workers.
+Although the minimum wage in Turkey is relatively high, especially for rural areas, it only applies to formal workers.
 Informal work though, is very common in Turkey, especially in the rural areas.
 Therefore, these high wages are certainly not a reality for all workers in the country.[1]